SumoLogic/sumologic-documentation/docs/integrations/databases/mongodb-atlas.md

 <br/>EVENTS_PROJECT
 <br/>EVENTS_ORG
 <br/>ALERTS
-<br/>Remove any one of the lines if you do not want to collect metric of that type.</td>
+<br/>Remove or comment any one of the lines if you do not want to collect metric of that type.</td>
   </tr>
   <tr>
    <td>PROCESS_METRICS<br/>in MongoDBAtlas Section</td>